 Use opinions selectively to improve the work

-For any piece of creative work, customer opinions are the ones that really matter.
+For any piece of creative work, customer opinions are the ones which really matter.
 But internal opinions from others in your business gives you a useful sense-check of the creative work before it goes public.

 The creative team will clearly be biased in favour of the work.
 It’s their work after all.
 But the creative approval team can be more unbiased and objective.
 Their feedback should help the creative team improve the work.

 As the approval team aren’t so close to the work, it’s a chance for the creative team to see how customers might see it.
 You’ll get the approvers first impressions, for example.
 Do they understand it?
 Is it relevant?
 Do they like it?
 Plus all that expert advice on whether it meets legal, brand and customer guidelines.

 You just have to work out how to best manage all those conversations.

 The approvers’ feedback should be objective and constructive.
 They should explain their decision, and recommend how to fix any issues.
 These recommendations should be based on their expertise (legal, marketing, sales etc).
 They should avoid trying to be too creative themselves.
 The creative team are the experts in creativity.

 For example, the legal team recommend re-wording a claim to make it complaint.
 That’s good feedback.
 But the legal team suggesting a new headline they think sounds better?
 Not so good.

 The marketing team ask for a colour change because it’s not in the brand colour palette.
 Good feedback.
 But asking for a colour change just because they don’t like it.
 Not good feedback.